AlexTaietti/pocket_zen/README.md

 <br />

-This simple script prints a random entry from the "zen of python" to the console
+This simple script prints a random entry from the "zen of python" in the terminal

 <p align="center"><img src="./preview/green.png" width="60%"/></p>